Homicide investigation underway in Encino after body found; possible suspect in custody

-A significant police presence was seen in a cul-de-sac near the home in the 17700 block of Alonzo Place.
+A significant police presence was seen at the end of a cul-de-sac along the 17700 block of Alonzo Place.

-Authorities say they received multiple reports of a suspect with some type of knife who was walking around the neighborhood with a dog and possibly assaulted someone, according to the Los Angeles Police Department.
+Authorities say they received multiple reports of a suspect with a machete and knife who was walking around the neighborhood with a dog and had possibly assaulted someone, according to the Los Angeles Police Department.

 AIR7 HD was over the scene as a dog was being taken into animal control custody